-We have 28 interdisciplinary and collaborative research centres, with strengths in vision and space sciences, history and refugee studies, health, the environment, climate change, sustainability and digital media.
-We have ten faculties offering more than 5,000 courses, and more than three-million people visit our libraries annually.
-Our intellectual, cultural and social life at York is one of the richest in Canada, with approximately 300 student clubs and organizations.
+Today, York has 25 interdisciplinary and collaborative research centres, with strengths in vision and space sciences, history and refugee studies, health, the environment, climate change, sustainability, digital media and corporate social responsibility.
+We have eleven faculties offering more than 5,000 courses, including more than 500 course offerings that focus on environment and sustainability.
+Our intellectual, cultural and social life is one of the richest on any Canadian campus, with approximately 300 student clubs and organizations, many of which are dedicated to various aspects of sustainability.